 Cytoreductive Surgery and Hyperthermic Intraperitoneal Chemotherapy (CRS/HIPEC)

-Cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (CRS/HIPEC) is a surgical approach that can be used to treat tumors that have spread inside the abdominal cavity – known as peritoneal disease.
+Cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (CRS/HIPEC) is a treatment for certain tumors that have spread inside the abdominal cavity—known as peritoneal disease.
 The combination of surgery and regional chemotherapy has advantages for treating certain types of cancers.
-Unlike standard chemotherapy, which is given intravenously according to a predetermined schedule of alternating treatments and rest periods, HIPEC is administered in a single session that takes place immediately during the surgical procedure after the tumors are removed.
+Unlike standard chemotherapy, which is given intravenously according to a predetermined schedule of alternating treatments and rest periods, HIPEC is administered in a single session that takes place during the surgical procedure after the tumors are removed.
 This allows for a higher concentration of the drug to reach the tumor.